Billy Rautenbach: Mining activities

-In the late 1990s, Rautenbach became involved in mining ventures in the Democratic Republic of Congo (DRC).
-In 1998, DRC President Laurent-Désiré Kabila appointed him chief executive of the state-owned mining company, Gécamines.
-Prior to his appointment, Wheels of Africa had held transport contracts with Gécamines, and Rautenbach's company, Ridgepointe Overseas Development Ltd, had successfully managed at least three of its copper and cobalt mines, increasing their revenue.
+In the late 1990s, Rautenbach became involved in mining ventures in the Democratic Republic of the Congo (DRC).
+In 1998, following Mbaka Kawaya Swana Ambroise, DRC President Laurent-Désiré Kabila appointed him as the chief executive of the state-owned mining company, Gécamines.
+Before his appointment, Wheels of Africa had held transport contracts with Gécamines, and Rautenbach's company, Ridgepointe Overseas Development Limited, had successfully managed at least three of its copper and cobalt mines, increasing their revenue.
 He was removed as Gécamines chief executive – apparently acrimoniously – in 2000, and his Congolese assets were seized.

-Rautenbach controlled Boss Mining Ltd, which held the rights to half of the Mukondo mine and to two other mining concessions in the Katanga province of the DRC.
-In February 2006, he became a major shareholder in the Central African Mining and Exploration Company (Camec), receiving a 17% share when it acquired those mining rights.
-He owned 8% of Camec shares as of July 2007, and reportedly made an estimated $50 million from the 2009 sale of Camec to the Eurasian Natural Resources Corporation.
+Rautenbach controlled Boss Mining Ltd, which held the rights to half of the Mukondo mine and two other mining concessions in the Katanga province of the DRC.
+In February 2006, he became a major shareholder in the Central African Mining and Exploration Company (CAMEC), receiving a 17% share when it acquired those mining rights.
+He owned 8% of CAMEC shares as of July 2007, and reportedly made an estimated $50 million from the 2009 sale of CAMEC to the Eurasian Natural Resources Corporation.
 Yet by 2007, Rautenbach was again an unpopular figure among some DRC politicians.
-Camec had been building a stake in Katanga Mining, but faced government opposition at least partly due to the involvement of Rautenbach, who at the time was wanted for fraud by the South African authorities.
+CAMEC had been building a stake in Katanga Mining, but faced government opposition, at least partly due to the involvement of Rautenbach, who was wanted by the South African authorities for fraud at the time.
 In July 2007, Rautenbach was detained in Katanga and deported to Zimbabwe.
-Moise Katumbi, governor of Katanga, said, "Even if we have as yet no extradition facilities in place, we will not continue to allow such people to operate in the DRC with impunity."
+Moise Katumbi, governor of Katanga, said, "[e]ven if we have as yet no extradition facilities in place, we will not continue to allow such people to operate in the DRC with impunity."